-Secondly, if you need to talk to a teacher or look for lost property would you please come into school via the main entrance.
-Parents coming into school through other entrances will be asked not to do so and to use the main entrance instead.
+Secondly, if you need to talk to a teacher or look for lost property please come into school via the main entrance.
+Parents should not enter school alone.
+Parents should only enter school through the main entrance under the clock tower.